 Find ENplus certified pellet producers and traders

 ENplus was first introduced in Germany in 2010 and since then, the certification enjoyed a rapid growth across Europe.
-As of July 2016, pellet producers from Albania, Austria, Bosnia & Herzegovina, Belgium, Bulgaria, Brazil, Belarus, Canada, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Israel, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Malaysia, Poland, Portugal, Romania, Russia, Serbia, Slovenia, Slovakia, Spain, Sweden, Switzerland, The Netherlands, Tunisia, Ukraine, United Kingdom, United States and Vietnam are producing ENplus pellets, representing over 6 million certified tonnes in a total of 41 countries on 5 continents.
+As of July 2016, pellet producers from Albania, Austria, Bosnia & Herzegovina, Belgium, Bulgaria, Brazil, Belarus, Canada, Chile, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hungary, Israel, Ireland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Malaysia, Poland, Portugal, Romania, Russia, Serbia, Slovenia, Slovakia, Spain, Sweden, Switzerland, The Netherlands, Tunisia, Ukraine, United Kingdom, United States and Vietnam are producing ENplus pellets, representing over 6 million certified tonnes in a total of 41 countries on 5 continents.

 All certified producers, traders and service providers together with their contact details as well as individual identification numbers are listed on this website.
 The information is updated regularly.
 Accredited certification, inspection and testing bodies can apply to get listed on this website in order to participate in the ENplus system.

 The ENplus handbook contains detailed information about the certification requirements.
 The latest version came into force on August 1st 2015.

 As a form of upgraded biomass characterised by its high energy density, low production costs, and low process energy requirements, wood pellets are an environmentally friendly fuel allowing for CO2-neutral heating with the highest energy efficiency.